Understanding the Pareto principle is no rocket science, if you think about it.

 Just like we talked about in my Content Marketing Leverage System: How to Multiply Your Reach post.

-Video summary in a sentence: for those of you with a short attention span or working mothers, use PrintFriendly.com to quickly convert your blog posts into PDFs.
+TL;DR: For those of you with a short attention span or working mothers, here’s the Skinny: use PrintFriendly.com to quickly convert your blog posts into PDFs.
 You can also download PrintFriendly Chrome extension to save even more time.

 For specific instructions on correctly editing the post before saving it as a PDF, you’ll just have to watch the video above or learn from your own mistakes.